-Even if you practice good Cyber Fu, a ransomware attack can still happen.
-You'll instantly go from "confused stare at the screen" to "PANIC!"
+Even with good cybersecurity running in your network, a ransomware attack can still happen.
+If it does, you'll instantly go from "confused stare at the screen" to "PANIC!"

 Take a breath.
 Ransomware is bad...but you can take action against it.
 Do these 3 things when ransomware hits, and you can reduce the damage.

-1. Isolate the computer from the rest of the network.
-Now.
+1. IMMEDIATELY isolate the computer from the rest of the network.

 Ransomware likes to spread from one computer to another.
-If you have it on your computer, you may be able to contain it there by acting fast.
+If it appears on your computer, you may be able to contain it there by acting fast.

-- Disconnect the computer from the Internet.
-That includes shutting off Wi-Fi.
-On most computers there's a Wi-Fi Shutoff keyboard shortcut.
+- On most computers there's a Wi-Fi Shutoff keyboard shortcut.
 It's marked with a symbol like this:

 - Disconnect any external drives.